KhoonHong/OOP-Pet-Shop/readme.txt

 Username and password of generated Customer and Employee objects can be found in customer_credidentials.txt and employee_credidentials.txt

 The text files can be found in the same path as the .java files.

+Main.java is the main file for storing main methods.

+Main2.java is for storing record generating methods.

+Main3.java is for storing the reports generating methods.